NarrativeScience-old/pynocular/README.md

 There are some situations where none of the objects have been persisted to the database yet.
-In this situation, you can call `Database.save(include_nested_models=True)` on the object with the references and it will persist all of them in a transaction
+In this situation, you can call `Database.save(include_nested_models=True)` on the object with the references and it will persist all of them in a transaction.

 ```python
 # We create the objects but dont persist them